Scattering theory for the defocusing 3d NLS in the exterior of a strictly convex obstacle: Linear profile decomposition

-\textit{Case 3}.
-The proof of this case is parallel to that of \textit{Case 2}.
-The differing geometry of the two cases enters only in the use of Proposition \ref{convergence-domain} and the analogue of estimate \eqref{eq5.13v65}.
-As these first two inputs have already been proven in all cases, we only need to show
+\textbf{Case 3}.
+The proof of this case closely follows the argument in \textit{Case 2}.
+The main difference lies in the geometry of the two cases, which affects the application of Proposition \ref{convergence-domain} and the analogue of \eqref{eq5.13v65}.
+Since these key results have already been established for all cases, it suffices to show